 Decentralized and Transparent

-Since the data on blockchain is decentralized and distributed, it is accessible to buyers and sellers throughout the network.
+Since the data on the blockchain is decentralized and distributed, it is accessible to buyers and sellers throughout the network.
 This allows complete transparency and trust in the process of transactions and the information available on the database as it is verified by fellow investors and sellers online.
 Since the data stored on blockchain follows a chronological format, it prevents any single party to alter any data, thereby protecting the authenticity of the data online.
 The traditional method of buying property left scope for many loopholes in the system that could be used by middlemen to exploit the buyers into paying more and engaging in other fraudulent practices.

-Blockchain technology is very cost efficient, in the sense that it empowers the buyers to be self-sufficient throughout the process of searching for properties, connecting with buyers and making secured financial transactions without having to pay ridiculous commissions to brokers or a lump sum fee to lawyers and banks.
+Blockchain technology is very cost-efficient, in the sense that it empowers the buyers to be self-sufficient throughout the process of searching for properties, connecting with buyers, and making secured financial transactions without having to pay ridiculous commissions to brokers or a lump sum fee to lawyers and banks.
 Moreover, through fractional ownership, buyers do not have to engage in taking bank loans and don’t have to pay any loan fees.

 Blockchain technology has enabled a seamless and efficient way of investing in the real estate market.
-It has empowered individual investors, who can now buy and sell on their own terms by accessing an elaborate database without being dependent on intermediaries.
+It has empowered individual investors, who can now buy and sell on their terms by accessing an elaborate database without being dependent on intermediaries.
 Blockchain is set to revolutionize the way people used to look at the real estate market and act as a catalyst to help many investors tap into the profitable real estate sector.

-Assetmonk is a unique online platform that utilizes blockchain technology to promote and support complete transparency and trust amongst the investors.
+Assetmonk is a unique online platform that utilizes blockchain technology to promote and support complete transparency and trust amongst investors.
 It also provides investment opportunities in many emerging segments of the real estate sector such as fractional ownership facilities.